stanfordnlp/stanza/README.md

 * requests 2.10.1
 * torch 0.4.1 or above (only if you want to use the fully neural pipeline from the CoNLL 2018 Shared Task)

+**Note about versions: ** The versions listed below reflect what the code has been tested with.
+It is possible older versions can be used in some cases.

+**Note about GPU's: ** The provided models only run on GPU's

 ## Setup